304 North Cardinal St.

 Read on to learn all about the popular Juliet Tomato!

 Juliet Tomatoes are a very popular red grape tomato variety.
 These small, oblong tomatoes are mini plum tomatoes and share many characteristics with the famous larger Roma Tomato.
-Juliet tomatoes have a shiny red peel and are extremely crack resistant on the vine.
+Juliet tomatoes have a glossy red skin and are extremely crack resistant on the vine.
 The plants are also perfect for beginners as they are naturally resistant to many common tomato diseases.

 Juliet Tomato is a hybrid variety, not an open-pollinated heirloom.
 Introduced in the 1990s, this hybrid cultivar was bred using natural techniques by Known-You Seed.
 Juliet Tomato went on to win the All-America Selections Award in 1999 for best vegetable variety.